richardjmarini/Impetus/README.md

 ```

 ###Client
 impetus.Client is a multi-threaded Client API to the impetus system that allows for easy creation and management of Streams and Jobs within the impetus system.
 It allows the developer to define local methods which can then be forked with an associated callback method.
 If no callback method is provided then the next defined method will be considered the callback method.
-Jobs are created from the forked methods which are marshalled into python bytecode and associated with various properties (eg, arguments for the method, state information, Job identifieries, timestamps, etc..) and feed into their assoicated Stream to await processing by a Node.
+Jobs are created from the forked methods which are marshalled into python bytecode and associated with various properties (eg, arguments for the method, state information, Job identifiers, timestamps, etc..) and feed into their assoicated Stream to await processing by a Node.
 The API allows the client to set various properties (eg, frequency rate of the Stream, Job delay, Job priority, etc..)

 Here is a "helloworld" example of using the Client API:
 ```